Written by Karl Perera, MA, DipLC

 There are few things more important than accepting yourself for who and what you are.
-You cannot build your self esteem without first understanding the full significance and importance of self acceptance.
+You cannot build your self esteem without first understanding the importance of self acceptance.
 After many years writing about this and coaching clients with poor self image, I will show you not only why it is important, but what steps you can take to increase your self-acceptance.

 Self Acceptance Helps You Face Challenges